 Head to Soda La Barra for a typical Casado for $5 USD or spoil yourself with a steak at La Brasa.
 Regardless, even the pickiest of eaters can find something here.
 Then, bring your meal back to the same table and eat together!

 Nosara is a fantastic place for vegans.
 Around town, there are many great places to eat vegan food, and even those who usually shy away should give some of these restaurants a try.

 One of the most popular vegan restaurants in Nosara is LuvBurger.
 Their menu is entirely plant-based, and as the name suggests, they have lots of burgers!

 Another similar restaurant is Naked Foods.
 The food here is really good and they have a great mix of bowls, burgers, falafel, and even a “fillet no fish.”

 Lastly, try Symbiosis for vegan tacos, burritos, and even pad thai.
 They’re located in the food court called Gabi’s Place (mentioned above), so even if your friends aren’t vegan, they have other options too!

 Before you decide where to stay in Nosara, let’s clear one thing up.
 You want to stay near Playa Guiones, not in Nosara.
 The town of Nosara is not near the beach and is also not where all the best restaurants and shops are.
 They are all in a small downtown area near the beach.

 For budget travelers, stay at Selina Nosara.
 Although this hostel pushes into the medium-priced category, it’s worth spending the extra money.
-The hostel has a beautiful pool, tons of free activities every day.
+The hostel has a beautiful pool and tons of free activities every day.
 This is without a doubt the nicest hostel I have ever seen!
 You can book this hostel on Booking.com or Hostelworld.